inomag/appwrite/docs/sdks/android/GETTING_STARTED.md

 ### Make Your First Request

-<p>Once your SDK object is set, access any of the Appwrite services and choose any request to send.
+Once your SDK object is set, access any of the Appwrite services and choose any request to send.
 Full documentation for any service method you would like to use can be found in your SDK documentation or in the [API References](https://appwrite.io/docs) section.

 ```kotlin
 // Register User